Blue moon (ice cream)

 Blue moon is an ice cream flavor with bright blue coloring, available in the Upper Midwest of the United States.
-Multiple cities in the region claim to be the originator, with the popular theories including Milwaukee, Wisconsin and Ludington, Michigan.
-The Chicago Tribune has described the ice cream as "Smurf-blue, marshmallow-sweet".
+Multiple cities in the region claim to be the originator, with the popular theories including Plainwell, Michigan, Ludington, Michigan, and Erie, Pennsylvania.
+The Chicago Tribune described the ice cream as "Smurf-blue, marshmallow-sweet".
 Blue moon ice cream is one of the flavors that make up Superman ice cream in certain states.

 Blue moon is found mainly in the Midwest—Wisconsin and Michigan in particular.
-It is found less frequently in other U.S. states.
-Kilwins also provides this flavor in various states.

 Characteristics

 The varieties of blue moon vary in both color and flavor.
 Many aficionados of each variety of blue moon claim that their variety is the "real one", the "original", etc.

-Some dairies that make Blue Moon keep their ingredients a secret, adding to the mystique.
+Some dairies that make blue moon keep their ingredients a secret, adding to the mystique.
 Varieties that have distinct berry or vanilla flavor notes are sometimes theorized to have been originally flavored with castoreum.

 Similar international flavors

 A similar flavor has been sold in both Italy and Malta under the name puffo, which is Italian for 'Smurf', as well as in Germany under the names Schlumpf and Engelblau, which translate to 'Smurf' and 'angel blue', respectively.
+Whereas, in Northern Cyprus it is known as Mavi Melek, which translates to 'Blue Angel'.